pybricks/pybricks.github.io/learn/sensors/responding-sensor-values.md

 {% include block-program.html
 path="L05_2_distance_keep"
+width="100%"
+%}

+{% include flow-chart.html path="/learn/sensors/L05_2_distance_keep.svg"
 caption="If the distance is greater than 300 mm then go forward, else backwards.
-By doing this repeatedly, the robot stays within a fixed distance of the object in front of it." width="100%"
+By doing this repeatedly, the robot stays within a fixed distance of the object in front of it.
+The drive blocks in forever mode just start driving without waiting for any particular distance, so the program immediately goes on to check the distance again, and so on." %}
-%}

 **Challenge #5.2.F: If, else, or both?** ⸺ The If-else block and the Multitask block look a bit alike.
 They both contain two or more stacks of blocks but